Quick CV Dropoff

-At first glance conducting an interview can seem like a simple process: shake hands, make small talk, ask questions, and compare the candidates.
+At first glance conducting an interview can seem like a simple process: introduce yourself and the company, make small talk, ask questions, and compare the candidates.
 But how do you make sure your hiring process is as detailed as possible to ensure you always hire the perfect candidate?

 When you have selected candidates CVs from the criteria, you need to create a robust set of questions that will allow the candidates to showcase their skills in your relevant sector/area.
 There are many different approaches to creating job interview questions: